Overview

 Independent Contractor Procedure Changes

 Since the introduction of AB5 in January, a change to the independent contractor process has occurred.
 Effective immediately, all requests for independent contractors must go through Human Resources for review.
-Human Resources' Classification & Compensation Services (CCS) will determine whether or not the worker can be categorized as an "independent contractor".
+Procurement in collaboration with Human Resources' Classification & Compensation Services (CCS) will determine whether the worker can be categorized as an "independent contractor".
 Note that AB5 assumes that all workers are considered "employees" until certified otherwise by the criteria outlined by the new regulation.

 On April 30, 2018, the California Supreme Court adopted a single test for determining whether a person is an employee or independent contractor (See Dynamex Operations West, Inc. v.
 Superior Court decision).
 The test, which is now referenced as the “Dynamex Test”, requires significant changes to how CSUSB contracts with both independent contractors and companies (i.e. those hired through Purchasing).
 Below you will find the main changes that will impact departments.